How Tesla Could Reduce Expenses More Efficiently

 In a paper-based era, the most efficient version of this process required employees to package a log of multiple transactions with their corresponding receipts, and deliver it all at once to the managers who needed to approve it.
 Thus, the expense report was born.

 Today we have smartphones and location-based data and machine learning.
-There’s no reason to retain the artifact of a dated set of circumstances.
+There’s no reason to retain an artifact of that dated set of circumstances.
 In a first principles approach, real time expense reporting directly captures and organizes a continuous flow of expense data, without expense reports.

 We’re not landing rockets back on earth, but real time expense reporting does cut review time by about 80%.
 It also opens up a number of possibilities that are only achievable with this uniquely granular, automated workflow—all of which would help Tesla’s cost-cutting effort.